An infinite swampland of U(1) charge spectra in 6D supergravity theories: Conclusions

 Finally, more work is needed on the F-theory side.
 We do not at this time have any clear explicit construction of F-theory $\U(1)$ models with charges $\abs{q} > 4$, or any systematic construction of models with charges $\abs{q} > 3$.
 We do not know what the upper bound on $\U(1)$ charges in F-theory models may be, although as discussed in the previous section, it may be $\abs{q} \leq 6$.
 It would also be interesting to further explore the set of consistent $\U(1)$ charge spectra in the presence of an additional nonabelian gauge factor, relating anomaly constraints to some of the F-theory structure studied in, e.g., \cite{LawrieSchaferNamekiWongU1}.
 Some progress in this direction has been made in \cite{GrimmKapferKleversArithmetic,CveticLinU1}.
 A variety of models of this type have been studied using explicit toric constructions \cite{BraunGrimmKeitelGeometric,BraunGrimmKeitelComplete}, which as in the pure $\U(1)$ case may help provide useful data for such analyses.

-All of these questions suggest that further exploration of the matter fields in $\U(1)$ models in 6D supergravity and in F-theory maybe a rich arena for further research in the near future.
+All of these questions suggest that further exploration of the matter fields in $\U(1)$ models in 6D supergravity and in F-theory may be a rich arena for further research in the near future.

 \acknowledgments We would like to thank Andr\'{e}s Collinucci, Jonathan Heckman, Craig Lawrie, Ling Lin, David Morrison, Paul Oehlmann, Nikhil Raghuram, Roberto Valandro, and Yinan Wang for helpful discussions.
 The authors are supported by DOE grant DE-SC00012567.